Updated: Jun 14, 2022

 When your employer attacks you directly because of your protected trait, this is known as direct discrimination.
 This may entail:

 Terminating your contract or firing you

-Choosing not to recruit you or demoting you
+Choosing not to recruit you or demote you

 Refusing to provide you with any instruction or protective equipment

-You being denied promotions or being written up for disciplinary action.
+You are being denied promotions or being written up for disciplinary action.